 How did Grossi get to know FR?
 Perhaps he met her before his stay in Leavenworth, which would put it it all the way back in October 1952.
 Perhaps he got to know her while in jail.
 This is not impossible; Jack apparently met the wife after FR in just this way.
 Or perhaps he met FR immediately on his return to Texas, though that would be very fast work, even for Jack.

 However they met, they were soon married.
 The date of their marriage is hard to track down though.
-Perhaps not coincidentally, it was also at this time that Jack Grossi became Jack Leslie Bowen.31FBI file number 105-82555-2195, released as ARC record 124-10021-10325.
+Perhaps not coincidentally, it was also at this time that Jack Grossi started calling himself Jack Leslie Bowen.31FBI file number 105-82555-2195, released as ARC record 124-10021-10325.
 The ARC record is not available online, but it is available at MFF in FBI 105-82555 Oswald HQ File, Section 91; see p.
-45. The FBI apparently thought it possible that the name came from Foster L. Bowen, one of Jack’s Leavenworth acquaintances.32Foster L. Bowen is listed as one of the leads to contact in FBI file number 88-30913-2, released as ARC record 124-10213-10234 (see p.
+45. The FBI apparently thought that inspiration for this new sobriquet came from Foster L. Bowen, one of Jack’s Leavenworth acquaintances.32Foster L. Bowen is listed as one of the leads to contact in FBI file number 88-30913-2, released as ARC record 124-10213-10234 (see p.
 6).
 Apparently they never got in touch with Foster L, however.
 In any case, this is the name Jack used exclusively for the next 10 years or so, from 1955 to 1965.
 (Jack used over a dozen aliases during his career.)

 It seems that at first Jack found work to fit his skills; a later file refers to him working at Taylor Publishing Company in Dallas in 1956.33See p.
 16 of the 2017 release of FBI file number 88-30913-6, ARC record 124-10213-10238.
 In mid-1956, however, we encounter another startling twist in Jack’s career.
 On July 3, 1956, he is arrested in Scarborough, Ontario for robbing a bank!34ARC record 124-10213-10238, p.
 20.